Melykuti/COVID-19/README.md

 * Latest reported number of infectious cases

-* My estimate for number of infectious cases at present
+* My estimate for number of infectious cases at present.
+(I describe at the end of the Analysis why it is missing in certain cases.)

 * R^2 of linear regression fit